leomaurodesenv/game-datasets/README.md

 # :video_game: Awesome Game Datasets [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 In computer science, Artificial Intelligence (AI) is intelligence demonstrated by machines.
-Its definition, AI research as the study of "intelligent agents": any device that perceives its environment and takes actions that achieving its goals. _Russell et. al (2016)_
+Its definition, AI research as the study of "intelligent agents": any device that perceives its environment and takes actions that achieving its goals _Russell et. al (2016)_.

-Withal, Data Mining (DM) is the process of discovering patterns in data sets (or datasets) involving methods of machine learning, statistics, and database systems; DM focus on extract the information of datasets. _Han (2011)_
+Withal, Data Mining (DM) is the process of discovering patterns in data sets (or datasets) involving methods of machine learning, statistics, and database systems; DM focus on extract the information of datasets _Han (2011)_.

 This repository serves as a guide for anyone who wants to work with **Artificial Intelligence** or **Data Mining** applied in digital games!
 Here you will find a series of datasets, tools and materials available to build your _application_ or _dataset_.